-Prior Regimen New Regimen Options ^a Two NRTIs plus NNRTI Two NRTIs plus PI Two NRTIs plus INSTI Two NRTIs plus Pl Two NRTIs plus INSTI Two NRTIs plus a different RTV-boosted PI INSTI plus a different RTV-boosted PI plus or minus an NNRTI and plus or minus NRTI(s) Two NRTIs plus INSTI Two NRTIs plus RTV-boosted PI DTG ^b (if not used in the prior regimen) plus RTV-boosted PI plus or minus one or two NRTIs.
-DTG must be given twice daily if a patient has certain documented INSTI mutations, or if there is concern about certain mutations (see the dolutegravir section).
-Failed Regimen(s) That INSTI plus two NRTIs (if NRTIs are fully active) Included NRTI(s), NNRTI(s), and PI(s) INSTI plus two NRTIs plus or minus RTV-boosted PI (if NRTIs are not fully active) anu i 1(5) INSTI plus or minus RTV-boosted PI plus or minus (ETR or RPV) plus or minus NRTI(s) (if there is minimal NRTI activity).
+Prior Regimen New Regimen Options ^a Two NRTIs plus NNRTI Two NRTIs plus PI Two NRTIs plus INSTI Two NRTIs plus Pl Two NRTIs plus INSTI Two NRTIs plus a different RTV-boosted PI INSTI plus a different RTV-boosted PI plus or minus an NNRTI and plus or minus NRTI(s) Two NRTIs plus INSTI Two NRTIs plus RTV-boosted PI DTG ^a (if not used in the prior regimen) plus RTV-boosted PI plus or minus one or two NRTIs.
+DTG about certain mutations (see the dolutegravir section).
+Failed Regimen(s) That INSTI plus two NRTIs (if NRTIs are fully active) Included NRTI(s), NNRTI(s), INSTI plus two NRTIs plus or minus RTV-boosted PI (if NRTIs are not fully active) INSTI plus or minus RTV-boosted PI plus or minus (ETR or RPV) plus or minus NRTI(s) (if there is minimal NRTI activity).
 Consider adding T-20 and/or MVC if additional active drug(s) are needed.